<> <> <> <>

 Jump to:

 Most of us are practically hard-wired to try and avoid awkward encounters.
-Which is presumably why so many men shy away from seeing the doctor if they’re struggling with premature ejaculation.
+This is presumably why so many men shy away from seeing the doctor if they’re struggling with premature ejaculation.

 But there’s no reason to suffer in silence.

-According to the Mayo Clinic, one in three men are likely to experience this problem at some stage.
-Doctors are used to dealing with this issue and have tried-and-tested ways to improve the situation.
+According to the Mayo Clinic, 1 in 3 men are likely to experience this problem at some stage [1].
+Doctors are used to dealing with this issue and have tried and tested ways to improve the situation.

 Here’s a rough guide to what happens when you talk to a doctor about PE.